-At Premier Vascular Center of Maryland, we provide an extensive range of vascular testing, surgeries and wound care to treat all types of vascular conditions.
-Our Board Certified physicians deliver personalized, comprehensive care.
-We help you understand test results, answer all your questions and ensure you are comfortable throughout your treatment process.
+At Premier Vascular Center of Maryland, we provide an extensive range of vascular testing, surgeries, and wound care to treat all types of vascular conditions.
+Our Board Certified physician delivers personalized, comprehensive care to each and every patient.
+We help you understand any test results, answer all of your questions, and ensure you are comfortable throughout your treatment process.

 We use advanced technology and techniques to perform highly effective outpatient vascular surgery procedures with quick recovery times.
 Some of the vascular surgery procedures we perform include:

 - Angioplasty: We perform an angioplasty procedure to open blocked arteries and restore blood flow.
 We use a specially designed catheter with a balloon that is inflated in the blocked artery to open it up.

 - Hemodialysis catheter: We insert, exchange, and remove hemodialysis catheters in patients undergoing hemodialysis treatment.

 - Arteriovenous (AV) fistula creation: Our vascular surgeon creates a surgical connection between an artery and a vein for hemodialysis access.
 AV fistulas are typically made in the upper extremities or in the groin.